-- 1. Election of the Speaker. - (a) At the first meeting of the House of each General Assembly, the Secretary of State shall convene the House at 12:00 noon, designate a Temporary Clerk of the House, and preside during the nomination and election of the Speaker.
-As the first item of business each day before the election of the Speaker, the Secretary of State shall order the Temporary Clerk to call the roll of the members to establish the presence of a quorum as required by the Constitution.
-If a majority of those elected are not present, the House shall stand adjourned until the next calendar day, excepting weekends, at the hour prescribed in Rule 29.
-If a quorum of members elected is present, the Secretary of State shall then call for nominations of members for the Office of Speaker.
-All nominations require a second.
-When the nominations are completed, the Secretary of State shall direct the Temporary Clerk to call the roll of the members to elect the Speaker. - (b) The election of the Speaker requires the affirmative vote of a majority of those elected.
+- 13 1.
+Election of the Speaker. - 14 (a) At the first meeting of the House of each General Assembly, the Secretary of State shall convene the House at 15 16 12:00 noon, designate a Temporary Clerk of the House, and preside during the nomination and election of the Speaker.
+As 17 18 the first item of business each day before the election of the 19 Speaker, the Secretary of State shall order the Temporary 20 Clerk to call the roll of the members to establish the presence 21 of a quorum as required by the Constitution.
+If a majority of those elected are not present, the House shall stand adjourned 22

+- until the next calendar day, excepting weekends, at the hour 1 2 prescribed in Rule 29.
+If a quorum of members elected is State 3 present, the Secretary of shall then call for nominations of members for the Office of Speaker.
+All 4 5 nominations require a second.
+When nominating a member for the 6 Office of Speaker, one member shall make a nomination, and no 7 more than two members may second the nomination.
+When the 8 nominations are completed, the Secretary of State shall direct 9 the Temporary Clerk to call the roll of the members to elect 10 the Speaker. - (b) The election of the Speaker requires the affirmative vote of a majority of those elected.
 Debate is not in order following nominations and preceding or during the vote. - (c) No legislative measure may be considered and no committees may be appointed or meet before the election of the Speaker. - (d) When a vacancy in the Office of Speaker occurs, the foregoing procedure shall be employed to elect a new Speaker; when the Secretary of State is of a political party other than that of the majority caucus, however, the Majority Leader shall preside during the nomination and election of the successor Speaker.
-No legislative measures, other than for the nomination and election of a successor Speaker, may be considered by the House during a vacancy in the Office of Speaker.
+No legislative measures, other than for the nomination and election of a successor Speaker, may be considered by the House during a vacancy in the Office of Speaker. - (e) No member may be elected as Speaker for more than five